 At the same time, it probably comes as no surprise that the no-frills space with its paneled walls and fierce fluorescent lighting located in a less-than-prime part of town is likely designated “Class C.”

 However, classifying office space isn’t always this cut and dry.
 What about all the space in between these extremes?
-And what do the “Class A, B and C” rankings really mean and who determines them?
+And what do the “Class A, B, and C” rankings really mean and who determines them?

-It’s more an art than science
+It’s more of an art than a science

 Despite attempts to classify the quality of space, there’s really no hard-and-fast official grading system, and brokers in their individual markets don’t operate under a single set of definitions for each class.

 “It’s all subjective,” said Coy Davidson, Senior Vice President at Colliers International in Houston, to VTS.
 “BOMA has a standard it goes by, but it’s still totally subjective by whoever puts the listing in.”

 While it varies from firm to firm, criteria that brokers typically use to classify buildings includes: age of the building, location/accessibility, infrastructure, technological capabilities, rental rates, market perception, quality of the HVAC system, how well it’s maintained, finishes, tenancy, ownership, and of course, amenities.
 These can all determine whether or not a property is rated as Class A, B, and C office space.
 Here’s a rundown (with a little help from BOMA):

 These are the “most prestigious buildings competing for premier office users with rents above average for the area,” and they have a “definite market presence.”
 Class A buildings have a prime central location with exceptional accessibility and are usually of significant size.
 Class A buildings aren’t always newly built — older distinguished buildings with outstanding ownership in prime markets are often Class A due to their market presence (think Rockefeller Center).